 I was very anxious about giving birth at home.
 We didn’t even have all the necessary supplies.
 Where were we going to buy them with all the shops closed?
-But giving birth at home seemed like it was the only option in this pandemic.

 The uncertainty has been the hardest.
 It’s absolutely crazy.
 What am I doing, putting a child on the earth right now?
 But who would have thought we’d be in this situation when my baby was conceived nine months ago?